adnanhussain3021/WorkBuff/README.md

-# 🏢 WorkSphere — Employee Management System
+# 🏢 Workbuff — Employee Management System

 A full-stack **Employee Management System** built with React, Node.js, Express, and MongoDB.
 Manage employees, departments, attendance, leaves, salaries, and more — with a premium modern UI.